shpadocs/shpadocs.github.io/index.md

   Joint work with Cosimo Perini Brogi.

   Cryptographic protocols constitute the cornerstone of secure communication in open distributed systems.
-The systematic formal verification of such protocols gained promi- nence following Gavin Lowe’s 1995 discovery of a structural flaw in the classical Needham- Schroeder Public Key protocol from 1978.
-This paper presents a novel formal analysis of such protocol through Computability Logic (CoL), a game-theoretic semantics and reason- ing system that models interaction between an honest agent and a hostile environment.
-By formalising the protocol’s execution as a game specified in the CoL fragment CL4, we demonstrate that the original vulnerability allows the environment to employ a suc- cessful Copycat Strategy isomorphic to the standard Man-in-the-Middle attack (MitM).
+The systematic formal verification of such protocols gained prominence following Gavin Lowe’s 1995 discovery of a structural flaw in the classical Needham-Schroeder Public Key protocol from 1978.
+This paper presents a novel formal analysis of such protocol through Computability Logic (CoL), a game-theoretic semantics and reasoning system that models interaction between an honest agent and a hostile environment.
+By formalising the protocol’s execution as a game specified in the CoL fragment CL4, we demonstrate that the original vulnerability allows the environment to employ a successful Copycat Strategy isomorphic to the standard Man-in-the-Middle attack (MitM).
 Conversely, we prove that the revised protocol including Lowe’s fix effectively breaks this adversarial advantage, guaranteeing security against the MitM.

   Presented at [ITASEC-SERICS 2026 - Joint National Conference on CyberSecurity](https://itasec.it/).